JetBrains/teamcity-documentation/topics/git.md

 <note>

-You can configure Git-plugin to fetch all heads by [adding a build configuration parameter](configuring-build-parameters.md#Custom+Build+Parameters) `teamcity.git.fetchAllHeads=true`.
+You can configure Git-plugin to fetch all heads by adding the `teamcity.git.fetchAllHeads=true` [custom parameter](typed-parameters.md).

 </note>